turboapps/docs/server/hub_server/network_and_load_balancing.md

 Turbo Server allows installing redundant roles across multiple servers.
 To install the role on separate servers, run the Turbo Server installer and select the role you would like to install.

 The administrator can also add or remove roles on that server after installation.
-For more information refer to [Managing Domain](/docs/server/hub-server/administration#managing-domain).
+For more information refer to [Managing the Domain](/docs/server/hub-server/administration#managing-the-domain).

 ### Configuring Network